Dcroix/RDretail/README.md

 # Your Task
 1. Create an Entity Relationship Diagram presenting multiciplity using the UML notation
 2. Design the Database Schema presenting the relationship of entities and multiplicity using the UML notation.

+# Options
+In designign your ER Diagram and DB Schema, you may want to use Draw.io using this link [https://app.diagrams.net/] or you can also design via Powerpoint.